staeco/iris-ql/README.md

 # iris-ql [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url]

 Iris is a safe and user-friendly query system for building flexible APIs with intuitive UIs to match.
+Check out the docs folder to get started!

 ## Install